 Angel Key Publications staff are once again insisting on the importance of checking your work before sending it to us.
 Checking your work will save time and costs.

 Our Angel Key Publications team is not set-up to edit a manuscript once it has reached the formatting stage.
 You need to consider engaging an experienced editor or ask us to provide this service for you; saving you time and money, as well as reduce frustration and likely errors once the manuscript is formatted.
 From the 1st December 2018, Angel Key Publications will charge 75 dollars an hour or part thereof for editing corrections in a manuscript.
-The only exceptions will be for a limit of 10 minutes spent with corrections.
+The only exceptions will be for a time limit of 10 minutes spent in good faith with your editing corrections.

 Check your work thoroughly!

 We do not advise self-editing one’s manuscript.

 It is your job to thoroughly check your manuscript, especially your blurb on the back cover of your book BEFORE sending for insertion on your back cover.

 DO NOT ATTEMPT TO CHECK YOUR WORK IF YOU ARE TIRED, HAVE BACKGROUND DISTRACTIONS OR ARE FEELING STRESSED.

 The human brain takes no-nonsense.
 As long as you feed it with relevant information, it is happy.
 As soon as you start feeding it with nonsense, it tries to decipher the nonsense and turn it into logic.

 Read the following sentence: